-- 66. Helen, Dianne and Michael's experiences demonstrate that recent regulatory interventions have been delivering some better outcomes for households accessing essential energy services.
+Helen, Dianne and Michael's experiences demonstrate that recent regulatory interventions have been delivering some better outcomes for households accessing essential energy services.
 The conduct of industry also seems to have generally improved from the financial counsellors' perspectives.
 However, consistency in delivering the regulatory requirements is key.
-The ESC needs to have the powers to enforce the rules and deter businesses from non-compliance that causes the most harm to consumers. - 67.
-We support the recently announced ESC Enforcement Priorities for 2020-21.22 We have recommended additional potential focus areas for enforcement below.
+The ESC needs to have the powers to enforce the rules and deter businesses from non-compliance that causes the most harm to consumers.